woolgens-network/guides/README.md

 pull request section of the corisponding repository.
 There you can then reference any issues that might be linked and give a brief overview of what you did.

 Once you create the pull request our pipeline will run, testing your code.
 Once the pipeline finished you can then get a code review from one of our
 Senior developers.
-They may ask you to change some things about your code and once they are happy our feature will be merged into the master branch.
+They may ask you to change some things about your code and once they are happy your feature will be merged into the master branch.

 <a name="issues"></a>
 # Github Issues